m4kson/IU7_labs/lab/func_tests/readme.txt

 2. Normal test
 3. A has a single row
 4. A has a single column
+5. f or g = 0

 ##Negatives
 1. m, n, p, q = 0
 2. not valid m n p q
 3. not valid A or B
+4. not valid f or g